ROBOTIS-GIT/emanual/_includes/en/dxl/p/control_table_528_position_gain.md

 These Gains are used in Position Control Mode and Extended Position Control Mode.
 Gains of device’s internal controller can be calculated from Gains of the Control Table as shown below.
-Position P Gain of device’s internal controller is abbreviated to K<sub>P</sub>P and that of the Control Table is abbreviated to K<sub>P</sub>P<sub>(TBL)</sub>.
+Position P Gain of device’s internal controller is abbreviated to K<sub>P</sub>P.

 |                           |  Controller Gain  |   Range    |        Description         |
 |:-------------------------:|:-----------------:|:----------:|:--------------------------:|